-Floaters are tiny spots that seems to drift in front of the eyes but do not block vision.
+Floaters are tiny spots that you may notice drifting in front of the eyes.

 Are floaters a concern?